 \$ 1.
-Net ledger balance A. Cash B. Securities (at market) 2,105,595 103,556,352 2.
-Off Net unrealized profit (loss) in open futures contracts traded on a contract market 5,554,905 3.
-Exchange traded options A. Add market value of open option contracts purchased on a contract market B. Deduct market value of open option contracts granted (sold) on a contract market 1,376,655 (8,929,401) 4.
-Net equity (deficit) (add lines 1, 2 and 3) 103,664,106 5.
-Accounts liquidating to a deficit and accounts with debit balances - gross amount 5,490,323 Less: Amount offset by customer owned securities (5,490,323) 6.
-Amount required to be segregated (add lines 4 and 5) 103,664,106
+Net ledger balance A. Cash B. Securities (at market) : 2.
+Off Net unrealized profit (loss) in open futures contracts traded on a contract market - 3.

-Statements of Segregation Requirements and Funds in Segregation for Customers Trading on US Comodity Exchanges - Schedule II ...continued As of December 31, 2023

-Fund in Segregated Accounts

-\$ 7.
-Deposited in segregated funds bank accounts A. Cash B. Securities representing investments of customers' funds (at market) C. Securities held for particular customers or option customers in lieu of cash margins (at market) 236,847 5,437,410 8.
-Margins on deposit with clearing organizations of contract markets A. Cash B. Securities representing investments of customers' funds (at market) C. Securities held for particular customers or option customers in lieu of cash margins (at market) - - - 9.
-Net settlement from (to) derivatives clearing organizations of contract markets - 10.
 Exchange traded optionsA.
+Add market value of open option contracts purchased on a contract marketB.
+Deduct market value of open option contracts granted (sold) on a contract market - 4.
+Net equity (deficit) (add lines 1, 2 and 3) - 5.
+Accounts liquidating to a deficit and accounts with debit balances - gross amount - Less: Amount offset by customer owned securities 6.
+Amount required to be segregated (add lines 4 and 5)

+Statements of Segregation Requirements and Funds in Segregation for Customers Trading on US Comodity Exchanges - Schedule II ...continued As of December 31, 2024

+(expressed in US dollars) Fund in Segregated Accounts

-Value of open long option contractsB.
-Value of open short options contracts - - 11.
-Net equities with other FCMs A. Net liquidating equity B. Securities representing investments of customers' funds (at market) C. Securities held for particular customers or option customers 272,649 - 103,556,352 12.
-Segregated funds on hand (describe on separate page) 13.
-Total amount in segregation (add lines 7 through 12) 109,503,258 14.
-Excess (deficiency) of funds in segregation (subtract line 6 from line 13) 5,839,152 15.
-Management target amount for excess funds in segregation 1,500,000 Excess (deficiency) of funds in segregation over (under) management target amount 4,339,152
+Deposited in segregated funds bank accounts 7.
+A. Cash B. Securities representing investments of customers' funds (at market) C. Securities held for particular customers or option customers in lieu of cash margins (at market) 8.
+Margins on deposit with clearing organizations of contract markets A. Čash B. Securities representing investments of customers' funds (at market) C. Securities held for particular customers or option customers in lieu of cash margins (at market) 9.
+Net settlement from (to) derivatives clearing organizations of contract markets 10.
+Exchange traded options A. Value of open long option contracts B. Value of open short options contracts 11.
+Net equities with other FCMs A. Net liquidating equity B. Securities representing investments of customers' funds (at market) C. Securities held for particular customers or option customers

+- 12. Segregated funds on hand (describe on separate page) - 13.
+Total amount in segregation (add lines 7 through 12) - 14.
+Excess (deficiency) of funds in segregation (subtract line 6 from line 13) - 15.
+Management target amount for excess funds in segregation - 16.
+Excess (deficiency) of funds in segregation over (under) management target amount